pantheon-systems/documentation/source/_docs/professional-services.md

 - **Initial migration**: We use automated tools and processes to move code, databases and files, and to stand-up your new environments on Pantheon.
 - **Test and patch**: We fine-tune the migration routine to ensure that everything is working as expected, supported by Visual Regression tools, and build out additional scripting and automated testing as needed.
 This provides a repeatable and auditable process, and enables pre-launch content syncing.
 - **User Acceptance Testing (UAT)**: You test the site yourself.
 We have mechanisms in place to report any issues that are found and work to resolve those issues.
-- **Launch Planning**: We work with your team to do launch planning such as content resyncs, load testing, SSL certificate pro-provisioning, and more.
+- **Launch Planning**: We work with your team to do launch planning such as content resyncs, load testing, SSL certificate pre-provisioning, and more.
 - **Launch**: Our team stands by during the DNS cutover to handle any potential migration issues and we stick around post-launch.

 [Contact our migrations team](https://pantheon.io/migrations){.external} for details.